top of page

 Dr. Kotter also personally received six lifetime achievement awards for his significant contributions to leadership, organisational behaviour, and change management.
 Information on exactly what these awards are has been difficult to find.
 However, recently they included the Lifetime Achievement Award from the Best Practice Institute in 2018, and earlier from the American Society for Training & Development, in 2009.

-He has further received international recognition through founding the management consulting firm Kotter International.
-In 2017, Kotter International won the Entrepreneurs magazine’s Top Company Cultures award in the small business category, ranking first place among management consulting firms.
+He also received international recognition through founding the management consulting firm Kotter International.
+In 2017, Kotter International won the Entrepreneur magazine’s Top Company Cultures award in the small business category, ranking first among management consulting firms.

 Of Kotter's 8 steps or Accelerators, today we look at forming a strategic vision.